apneadiving/changeset/README.md

 - trigger necessary events once all data is persisted (jobs fail if started before transaction ends)

 Whatever the way you organize your code (plain methods, service objects...), you can leverage the changesets.

+It helped us solve complex use cases at [Combo](https://combohr.com) where some workflows overlapped.

+We had long running transactions, duplicated workers and needed a simple, testable yet robust way to write our persistence layer code.

 ## Installation